Home > Winter

 best women's all-mountain skis

-When it comes to choosing a ski, prioritize your goals, skiing style, and performance over anything ; (photo/ Jeb Wallace-Brodeur)
+When it comes to choosing a ski, prioritize your goals, skiing style, and performance over anything ; (photo/Jeb Wallace-Brodeur)

 Sustainability

 While building skis hasn’t traditionally been eco-conscious and environmentally friendly, many brands, including Atomic, Elan, and Blizzard, are recognizing the impact of global warming on their sport and striving to be more sustainable.
-Atomic operates in a factory that uses 100 percent renewable energy.
+Atomic operates in a factory that uses 100% renewable energy.
 Brands are using plant-based resins instead of petroleum-based resins.
 At GearJunkie, we’re always keeping an eye out for sustainable innovations in ski gear.
 Check out our article on how to makeover your ski gear to be more eco-friendly.

 best women's all-mountain skis